hadara/punnsilm/README.md

     },

 ### rewriter
 Allows rewrite/replace of message contents.
-Uses regular expression replacement function internally which allows one to write rather complex replacement rules.
 Following configuration options are available for this node:

- - *patterns*:  should contain a list of triplets containing fieldname, rx match pattern and replacement pattern
+ - *rules*:  should contain a list of rules where each rule is specified as a tuple of either 3 or 4 elements.
+ The first three mandatory elements are: message fieldname, pattern and replacement The fourth argument is optional and can be used to specify options for this specific rule.
+If present it should be a dictionary where at least the *type* key is present with value of either *regexp* or *replace* which specifies the type of the rule.
+The default type is *replace* which means that simple string replacement will be done.
+ *regexp* uses *re.sub()* internally which allows much more complicated modifications to be done than simple replace.

 Example: